wangyanckxx/Single-Underwater-Image-Enhancement-and-Color-Restoration/README.md

 4. Find the enhanced/restored images in "OutputImages" folder.

+## Citation
-## If these codes prove useful for your research, please cite our pre-printed review paper and some related papers.
+If our database or code proves useful for your research, please cite our review papers and some related papers.

 ```
 @article{Review of Image Enhancement and Image Restoration Methods,